This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Yes, we have a charitable mission and donate 3% of profits to the AWI, but we are also a small business trying to survive in an environment that favors corporations.

-We also pay for things like customs, taxes, labor, packaging, inventory storage, fulfillment services, shipping, insurance, office leases, software, domain hosting, photoshoots, lawyers, studio time and advertising.
+On top of the incredibly expensive material cost of gold, we also pay for things like customs, taxes, labor, packaging, inventory storage, fulfillment services, shipping, insurance, office leases, software, domain hosting, photoshoots, lawyers, studio time and advertising.
 After all of that, there’s really not a lot left over.
 A business is a business and we need to make a profit.
 There would be no point in selling jewelry at cost price; I need to pay New York City rent and health insurance!

 We believe emphatically that small, ethical businesses can change the industry and force bigger companies to shift their business models.
 I hope you will join us.